kiwi-fruitiwi/game-recommendations/README.md

 by unlocking new powers or constructions like the perpendicular bisector, rhombus, or interior angle theorem.
 ![](img/elements.jpg)
 Here's an old photo of them playing together!
 They had to purchase playing time with "currency" they earn for having good behavior and good posture he he he.
 ![](img/dbelementsbears.jpg)

-18 months later, with 60-90 minutes of math a day:
+18 months later, with 60-90 minutes of math a day, often with me prying them away from their iPads:
 ![](img/cosx+y.png)
 Elements is the real deal haha 😅